ironharvy/Echo_of_stone/season_1/00_prologue.md

 The hall still smelled like dusty parquet and old rubber two hours into the diskoteka.
 Someone had draped leftover New Year's tinsel and foil dozhdik across the wall bars and half of it had slumped; the tape giving up on the heat from the central heating pipes.
 A fog machine near the stage coughed out thin ribbons that never quite became atmosphere — they clung ankle-high, drifting between shoes.
 The kid running the music kept blasting tracks two years out of date, hunching over his laptop like it was a mixing console.
 Between songs he'd grab the crackling microphone and demand to know why everyone was standing around like statues.

 Alexei stood by the radiator.
 He had been standing there long enough that the radiator had given up trying to be hot under his shoulder.
 He could feel the shape of its thick, cast-iron ridges through his shirt.
-His coat was checked downstairs; he kept turning the plastic cloakroom tag between his fingers — the little numbered oval — as if it were the one thing he had come here to hold.
+His coat was checked in the cloackroom; he kept turning the plastic tag given to him between his fingers — the little numbered oval — as if it were the one thing he had come here to hold.
 Across the floor, people moved in clusters that opened and closed like hands — easy, unselfconscious, part of some choreography he had never been taught.

 He had rehearsed it.
 Walking over, saying her name, asking if she wanted to step into the corridor for a minute.
 He had rehearsed tone, pace, what to do with his hands.
 He had, at some point during the sixth chorus of a song he hated, even rehearsed the part where she said yes.

-She was laughing by the windowsill with the soda bottles.
+She was laughing by the windowsill with the cola bottles.
 Somebody had said something clever.
 Alexei didn't know who.
 He had known her for seven years and he still could not reliably tell when she was actually amused or only being polite.
 The light caught the thin silver bracelet at her wrist, the one with the single blue bead — he had known the bracelet longer than he had known his own handwriting.

 He walked over.